 Why not take a look at my guide to the 13 types of yoga.
 It’s great for both calming the mind (so you’re less effected by cravings) while also providing healthy dopamine.

 My personal favorite way to get dopamine is through meditation

-Recent scientific research has also shown that meditation improves dopamine levels.
-Given that it also helps eliminate cravings, this makes meditation one of the best things you can do to overcome addictions.
+Recent scientific research has also shown that meditation improves dopamine levels (6).
+Meditation also helps eliminate cravings.
+This makes it one of the best things you can do to overcome addictions.

 To get a win streak going, start one habit today, for instance meditate.
 Put an X down in a calendar saying you successfully meditated.
 Do it every day.
 Before long you’ll have a streak, which will provide you with dopamine, and that dopamine will motivate you to keep going.